What Are Marketing Funnel Metrics - Beginner’s Guide

 The retention rate measures the percentage of customers retained over a specific period.

-A low retention rate means you need to work on improving your product/service quality, using more enagement focused campaigns, and get customer feedback to improve.
+A low retention rate means you need to work on improving your product/service quality, using more engagement-focused campaigns, and getting customer feedback to improve.

 2. Customer Lifetime Value (CLV)

-Plus, you may run special campaigns for people with high CLVs to make them spend even more.
+Plus, you can run special campaigns for people with high CLVs to make them spend even more.

-5. WPFunnels – get individual page analytics such as traffic, bounce rate, conversion rate, revenue, etc. for your funnel pages.
+1. WPFunnels: Analyze individual page metrics such as traffic, bounce rate, conversion rate, and revenue for your sales funnel.

 Strategies for Improving Metrics